 I've not tried gluing Styrofoam, but I did just read how Styrofoam may need a special glue, one without any solvent in it, or that ingredient, the solvent, will melt the Styrofoam.
 It was also noted that a glue gun would melt the foam too.

 The best glue for any Styrofoam is contact cement.
 This won't harm the Styrofoam and it will glue any object to the Styrofoam that you need.
+You can also use All-purpose adhesive, Spray adhesive to glue your object to Styrofoam.

 you can use different sorts of glues for the different elements of your project.